bcrowell/bcrowell.github.io/drinking_water/index.md

 in the surveys, a hiker could only have swallowed this many of the bugs by drinking hundreds of liters of water.
-In fact, 67 out of the 69 sites in the survey had concentrations lower than 0.03 per liter, which is the typical concentration found in San Francisco and Los Angeles tap water.[Rockwell 2002,sfwater 2009] Elsewhere in the U.S., similar testing[Jaret 2003] also failed to turn up any concentrations of cysts likely to cause disease at any of the backcountry locations tested:
+In fact, 67 out of the 69 sites in the survey had concentrations lower than 0.03 per liter, which was the typical concentration found in San Francisco and Los Angeles tap water at the time.[Rockwell 2002,sfwater 2009] Elsewhere in the U.S., similar testing[Jaret 2003] also failed to turn up any concentrations of cysts likely to cause disease at any of the backcountry locations tested:
 West Beaver Creek, AZ; Merced River, CA; Chattooga River, NC;